gimlet-io/gimlet-documentation/src/pages/blog/index.md

 title: Blog
 ---

+{% post name="Our free tier" image="our-free-tier.png" link="/blog/our-free-tier" date="2023-08-03" %}
+We don't want to make you think.

+There is always a catch with SaaS pricing, but we want to avoid it as much as possible.
+{% /post %}

 {% post name="Running Kubernetes on your laptop with K3d" image="rocket.png" link="/blog/running-kubernetes-on-your-laptop-with-k3d" date="2023-07-12" %}
 Kubernetes has emerged as the go-to platform.
 But setting up a cluster on a laptop feels like a complex task for many developers.